platformsh/platformsh-docs/docs/src/domains/cdn/_index.md

 If using Fastly as a CDN, you can provide custom VCL snippets or a full custom VCL file through a [support ticket](../../overview/get-support.md).
-Be aware that downtime caused by custom VCL configuration isn't covered by the SLA, just as app code in your repository isn't covered by the SLA either.
+Be aware that downtime caused by custom VCL configuration isn't covered by the SLA, just as app code in your repository isn't covered by the SLA.

 ## TLS encryption

-Security and the related topic of encryption of data are fundamental principles at Platform.sh, and as such TLS certificates are provided in the default Dedicated package.
+Security and the related topic of encryption of data are fundamental principles at Platform.sh, and so Dedicated packages include TLS certificates by default.
 This allows for encryption of all traffic between your users and your app.
 By default, a shared certificate is provisioned with the chosen CDN vendor.
 If you opt for the Global Application Cache, certificates are provisioned for both the site subdomain (`www`) and the asset/CDN subdomain.
-Wildcard certificates are used to secure production, staging, and any other subdomains simultaneously.
+Wildcard certificates are used to secure Production and Staging environments and any other subdomains simultaneously.
 If you need Extended Validation TLS certificates, you need to provide your own from an issuer of your choice that can then be installed for you.